 TSNS is licensed as a child development facility by the D.C.
 Office of the State Superintendent of Education.

 Our Nursery School has emerged as a leader in progressive Early Childhood Jewish education.
-In July 2007, TSNS received notification that we achieved re-accreditation with the N.A.E.Y.C.
-(National Association for the Education of Young Children) after a rigorous, year-long, self-study process.
-We received our fourth re-accreditation in 2012.
-This prestigious recognition demonstrates that we meet the N.A.E.Y.C.'s national standards for excellence.
+In July 2007, TSNS received notification that we achieved re-accreditation with the NAEYC (National Association for the Education of Young Children) after a rigorous year-long self-study process.
+We received our fifth re-accreditation in 2017.
+This prestigious recognition demonstrates that we meet the NAEYC’s national standards for excellence.

-TSNS has gone through a similar accreditation process with the Partnership for Jewish Life and Learning called the "Community Program in Jewish Education for Early Childhood Centers."
+TSNS went through a similar accreditation process with the Partnership for Jewish Life & Learning called the “Community Program in Jewish Education for Early Childhood Centers.”
 We are proud to have been awarded a Certificate of Commendation in Jewish Education.
-This award is in recognition of the school's compliance with the Partnership's exacting standards for high quality Jewish early learning programs.
+This award is in recognition of the school’s compliance with the Partnership’s exacting standards for high quality Jewish early learning programs.